vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Email and collaboration

-Monitor, investigate, and manage security threats and responses to email and collaboration apps.
+In the **Email & collaboration** section, monitor, investigate, and manage security threats and responses to email and collaboration apps.

 :::image type="content" source="media/email-investigations.png" alt-text="Screenshot of the Email Investigations page in the Microsoft Defender portal" lightbox="media/email-investigations.png":::